End To End local integration test

 • knative (make test-knative)

-• native (make test-quarkus-native and make test-quarkus-native-high-memory)
+• native (make test-quarkus-native)

 • telemetry (make test-telemetry)